hmteditors/bifi/README.md

 Simple hack to make markdown pages for a browsable viewer of bifolio spreads for Venetus B and Upsilon 1.1 MSS.

+## TLDR

+To modify data and regenerate web pages:

+1. Edit tables in the `expanded` folder
+2. From an sbt console in this directory, `:load biffer.sc` and run `printAll`

 ## Data source